swcarpentry/shell-novice/_episodes/04-pipefilter.md

 questions:
 - "How can I combine existing commands to do new things?"
 objectives:
-- "Redirect a command's output to a file."
+- "Redirect a command's output to a file and also show it on the screen simultaneously."
 - "Process a file instead of keyboard input using redirection."
 - "Construct command pipelines with two or more stages."
 - "Explain what usually happens if a program or pipeline isn't given any input to process."